rh-ecosystem-edge/kernel-module-management/docs/enhancements/0002_day0-integration.md

 `machineconfiguration.openshift.io/kmm-managed: "true"` label and create a new `ModuleDay0` CR in the cluster for each one of them.
 We will have a different controller for this new CRD in KMM.
-**There should be no more than 1 `ModuleDay0` targeting a `MachineConfigPool` (masters/workers).
+**There should be no more than 1 `ModuleDay0` per `MachineConfig`.
-If multiple kmods are required they should all be backed in the same image**
+If multiple kmods are required they should all be backed in the same image and used in the same `MachineConfig` by the user**

-Since MCO can only apply `MachineConfig`s changes to an entire `MachineConfigPool`, we must require that a `ModuleDay0` will target a `MachineConfigPool` as well.
-MCO ties between the `machineconfiguration.openshift.io/role: worker` label on the `MachineConfig` and the `node-role.kubernetes.io/worker: ""` label on the node.

-A customer can always create his own `MachineConfigPool` and add only 1 worker to it but I don't think this should be one of our primary concerns ATM for the following reasons
-  * assisted-installer will generate the same ISO for all nodes in the cluster anyway so there is no benefit of having finer grained node selector for `ModuleDay0` when assisted doesn't support such resolution on its own.
-  * if a user wishes to have only some worker nodes modified, he will need to create is own `MachineConfigPool` post cluster installation and then update the `machineconfiguration.openshift.io/role: worker` label of the `MachineConfig` to target the new `MachineConfigPool`.
-    This will make MCO role back the nodes that shouldn't be updated to the payload OS.
-    Using layering for only some of the workers will result in a cluster upgrade that only upgrade the nodes that aren't layered which may cause some inconsistency and confusion

 After the `ModuleDay0` was create by KMM, all KMM's features will be used by the official KMM's API which is the `ModuleDay0` objects in the cluster.